Relintai/pandemonium_engine_docs/development/compiling/compiling_for_android.md

 You also need to write this same version string to a `version.txt` file located next to your export templates.

-..
-TODO: Move these paths to a common reference page

 However, if you are writing your custom modules or custom C++ code, you might instead want to configure your APKs as custom export templates
 here: